FS-Far-Star/Disillusionment/README.md

 # Disillusionment

+12/18/2022: I am currently updating the project to mostly C++ to reduce computation time.
+Will update README.md when finished.

 This project aims to produce acrylic lens that cast shadow patterns that imitate images.
 The project is largely based on ["Hiding Images in Plain Sight: The Physics Of Magic Windows"](https://mattferraro.dev/posts/caustics-engineering) by Matt Ferraro and "["Poisson-Based Continuous Surface Generation for Goal-Based Caustics"](http://nishitalab.org/user/egaku/tog14/yue-continuous-caustics-lens.pdf)" by Yue et al.

 Only square image inputs are allowed at the moment.
 The results of this projects are concluded in a report [here](https://github.com/FS-Far-Star/Disillusionment/blob/main/Caustics_project.pdf).